Sociology (Bachelor)

 The bachelor’s programme in Sociology prepares students for future employment in a variety of occupational fields, such as:

-• (continuing) education
+• (non-)university research and (continuing) education

 • public administration